billangle/mysurecostpharma/README.md

 ## Prompt Logs and Prompting Strategy

 Basic strategy is to provide overview prompts, which will generate the basic request.
 This is followed by a series of questions, asked by the LLM, which are used to add functionality to the solution.
+This approach utilizes the LLM memory to provide changes on the files that it has created, and is using the LLM memory to build upon the work that it hs done.
 The basic solution is then downloaded in a ZIP file.

 # Part 1 Prompts